 manual.plan_feature_disqus_comments is the addition of the Disqus Comments system, and this all needs fixing.

 These omissions make the "Basic Plan" pretty redundant because with missing features like "FAQ Pages" how are you going to provide a convincing platform?

-On the plus side, there are unlimited products, free templates, free storage and hosting, zero transaction fees and no setup fees.
+On the plus side, there are universal products, free templates, free storage and hosting, zero transaction fees and no setup fees.
 The cloud-based website builder market is getting more competitive, and you would expect the inclusion of these items.
 Only Shopify still makes transaction charges if you don't use their Shopify payments system.

 Accepted payment methods without a third party:

 COD (Cash on Delivery) and Bank Wire Transfer

 Accepted payment methods without a third party payment processor: Stripe, PayPal, eBay, Skrill, Authorize.net

 This means that at the moment there is no integration with Payment Sense, Card Stream, Sage or WorldPay, which are the leading UK payment gateways.